semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 The policy to deploy the CDK application, used by CloudFormation, is a different set of permissions, defined in the `execution-policy.json` file.
 That policy should be used when bootstrapping the CDK application with the `--cloudformation-execution-policies` parameter.

+## Troubleshooting

+Agent logs, cloud init logs and systems logs are pushed from the EC2 instance to CloudWatch using the [CloudWatch agent][cloudwatch agent]:

+- Agent logs are pushed to the `semaphore/agent` log group.
+In Linux instances, the agent logs are located at `/tmp/agent_log`.
+In Windows instances, the agent logs are located at `C:\\semaphore-agent\\agent.log`.
+- In Linux instances, the cloud init logs are pushed to the `/semaphore/cloud-init` and `/semaphore/cloud-init/output` log groups.
+In Windows instances, the cloud init logs are pushed to the `/semaphore/EC2Launch/UserdataExecution` log group.
+- System logs are pushed to the /semaphore/system log group

+### Invalid agent type registration token

+If an invalid agent type registration token is used, the agent won't be able to register with the Semaphore API.
+To troubleshoot this issue, follow these steps:

+1. Go to the CloudWatch console
+2. Select Log Groups
+3. Select the semaphore/agent log group
+4. Select the EC2 instance id for the instance running your agent
+5. Verify if the agent is running.
+If not, verify if you have messages of failed registration requests

 [agent-aws-stack]: https://github.com/renderedtext/agent-aws-stack
 [aws cdk]: https://docs.aws.amazon.com/cdk/v2/guide/home.html
 [registration token]: /ci-cd-environment/self-hosted-agents-overview